Equwece/reaction-api-vacancy-task/README.md

 #### Setup development environment

 The project uses Nix to manage dependencies, including development ones.
-To get terminal session with valid development dependencies in $PATH use:
+To get a terminal session with the valid development dependencies in $PATH use:
 ```bash
 nix-shell
 ```

 #### Specify env variables

-The app needs several environment variables for work.
+The app needs several environment variables to work.
 Copy and update `.env.example`:
 ```bash
 cp .env.example .env
 ```